+Marine Department

-Marine Department Port of Tilbury London Limited
+Port of Tilbury London Ltd. and

+Tilbury2 Ltd.

+Version 1.9

+Issued: March 2019

-Version 1.8 Issued: October 2018 This document was issued in March 2017 to standardise the mooring practices within the Port of Tilbury for both employees and approved external contractors.
+This document was first issued in March 2017 to standardise the mooring practices within the Port of Tilbury and for both employees and approved external contractors.
+Now this also will include the addition of the Port of Tilbury2.